I have been teaching the Alexander Technique in Brussels since January 1999, mainly in the form of individual lessons.

 I first came across the Alexander Technique in 1994.

-Attracted by its title – The Art of Changing – I picked up a book from a shelf in a bookshop to have a closer look at it.
+Attracted by its title – The Art of Changing – I picked up the book from a shelf in a bookshop to have a closer look at it.
 I could not possibly know at that moment that my life was at a turning point.

 I bought the book, read it the same evening and had my first Alexander Technique lesson the following day with Mrs Jose Spearing.
 Three months later, I knew that I wanted to become an Alexander teacher myself and I was therefore directed to Mrs Betty Langford.